Kimilee Bryant: Concerts, Broadway and Off-Broadway

 Bryant debuted as a soprano soloist with The National Chorale at Avery Fisher Hall.
 She was also a soloist in a staged production of Handel's Messiah at Lincoln Center and at The Utrecht Early Music Festival in the Netherlands (2000), among other concert engagements.

 Bryant played Christine Daaé in the Broadway (1994–95; 1998; 2009–2012 occasionally), Swiss (in German; 1995–96), U.S. National Tour (1996–98) and Toronto (1999) productions of The Phantom of the Opera.
 The Sacramento, California Stage and Theatre News wrote of her performance as Christine, "Bryant has that young, innocent look about her that makes her perfect for this role, as well as having one of the most lovely voices to ever grace a Sacramento stage."
 She played Carlotta in the third national tour of Phantom (2005–06; parts of 2008–2012).
 In 2006–07, Bryant covered the roles Majella and Queen Elizabeth I and performed as swing in The Pirate Queen on Broadway.
 In the summer of 2008, Bryant returned to the Broadway production of Phantom, covering Carlotta and performing that role several times.
 She returned to the roles of Christine, Carlotta and sometimes Madame Giry, on Broadway, for parts of 2009–12.

 With the New York Gilbert and Sullivan Players in New York City, she has played roles since 1993, including Josephine in H.M.S.
 Pinafore (2001), Aline in The Sorcerer (2001; 2012), Phyllis in Iolanthe and Elsie in The Yeomen of the Guard (2003) and the Plaintiff in Trial by Jury (2011) at Symphony Space, and Josephine in Pinafore (2002–03), Mabel in The Pirates of Penzance (2003), Casilda in The Gondoliers (2003) and the title role in Princess Ida (2008) at New York City Center.
 New York magazine called Bryant's Josephine "Easy to hear and lovely to look at."
 The New York Times wrote that, in Princess Ida, she "brought a plush soprano voice and lovely presence to the title role."

 She also appeared in the Encores! presentation of Bye Bye Birdie (2004).
 She played Stage Manager in Our Town (2000) and Betty in John Guare's Landscape of the Body (2004), both at Gloria Maddox Theatre, directed by Terry Schreiber.
 Bryant volunteers as a "green captain" for Broadway Green Alliance to help the New York theatre community to implement environmentally friendly practices.
+Bryant is set to appear in musical comedy "Waiting For You," performed in her home state of South Carolina between April 11 and April 13, 2025.